Please update your Flash player to see this menu.

 Directions: the Plaskett Creek campground is located on California State Highway 1, 35 miles north of San Simeon State Park (coming from the south); or, 60 miles south of Carmel (if you're arriving from the north.)

 Map to Plaskett Campground: To your left, you'll find a custom Google map to the Plaskett Creek Campground.
 If the map isn't working well, you may use the link to "view larger map," which seems to work more reliably.
 By zooming in with the satellite view of the map of Plaskett Creek Campground, you can see an aerial photo of the camping area.

 Plaskett Creek Campground's website: Plaskett Creek doesn't have its own website, but its information can be found on the National Forest's website.
 Plaskett Creek Campground is a unit of the Monterey Ranger district of the Los Padres National Forest.
 Here is a link to the Los Padres National Forest website.
+From this page, you'll be able to learn more about features of this national forest.
 You'll also be able to discover info about other campgrounds in the Los Padres NF, as well.

-Plaskett Creek Campground phone number: 831/385-5434 is the number you should call to reach the Monterey Ranger District's office.
-Or, 877-444-6777 is the telephone number to call for making reservations at Plaskett Creek.
+Plaskett Creek Campground phone number: 877-444-6777 is the telephone number to call for making reservations at Plaskett Creek.